Advertisement

 Why Immunogenicity Testing is Crucial

 1. Ensuring Patient Safety: Immunogenicity testing helps identify potential adverse effects, including allergic reactions, autoimmune responses, and hypersensitivity.
-Early detection enables pharmaceutical companies to mitigate risks, providing safer biologic therapies to patients.
+Early detection enables pharmaceutical companies to mitigate risks, providing safer biological therapies to patients.

 2. Maintaining Drug Efficacy: Immune responses can impact the effectiveness of biologics by neutralizing the therapeutic agent or altering its pharmacokinetics, making testing essential to maintain therapeutic integrity.